8 Ways To Incorporate Volunteer Work Into Your Cover Letter

 Your cover letter needs to paint a picture of how you will benefit the employer if you get the job.
 Do this by using a few short paragraphs to illustrate the skills, work history, and accomplishments you list in your introductory paragraphs.
 Include your volunteer work in one of these concise paragraphs.

-For instance, you may mention your abilities to reduce company costs, increase profits, and manage teams in the beginning of your letter.
+For instance, you may mention your strong cognitive skills and abilities that allowed you to reduce company costs, increase profits, and manage teams in past roles.
 Your next two paragraphs should show how you cut costs and generated revenue in two previous paid positions.
 Your third paragraph should then identify how you led and supervised teams in a volunteer role.

 7. Incorporate it as an anecdote